GRIMJACK

 As to where in Grimjack's history the New Mutants appearance would go?
 The issue came out around the same time as Grimjack#33, which was when Grimjack had his cyborg hand and just before Major Lash killed him.
 We don't see Haggard's hands, but even if we had, Grimjack's prosthesis wasn't overly obvious and he usually wore gloves.
 So I see no reason not to place the New Mutants appearance at around the same time in his life as events happening concurrently in his own title.

 Grimjack had a large number of characters cross over into either his own strip or Munden's Bar.
 In the former case, they were usually other characters published by First: Starslayer (Torin Mac Quillon), Dynamo Joe, the aforementioned Nexus and his friend Judah Maccabee, to name but a few.
 The number who have visited Munden's is ridiculously long, and comes from all over the comics' sections of the Omniverse, with a few novel and movie characters thrown in for good measure.
 The Shadow and Batman can be seen hanging out in a few issues, both in Munden's and at a bowling alley with the Flash.
-2000AD's Johnny Alpha (Strontium Dog) and Rogue Trooper were both members of Gaunt's Demonknights unit during the Demon Wars.
+2000AD's Johnny Alpha (Strontium Dog), Hammerstein (Ro-Busters and ABC Warriors) and Rogue Trooper were all members of Gaunt's Demonknights unit during the Demon Wars, and Alpha and Hammerstein both show up again at the Merc Exchange in #77, alongside the A-Team.
 Grimjack himself has made cameos and appearances in other comics and even on the Roger Zelazny's Amber novels.
 For the purpose of this profile however, I've tried to stick to covering only those where Marvel and Marvel-adjacent characters were present.
 Thus the issue of Redfox gets included because Conan showed up; Crossroads and The Gift for the presence of Dreadstar; the Amberzine story (reprinted in the anthology Manna from Heaven, for those who might wish to track it down) because of Remo Williams (who had a number of comics published by Marvel, which are arguably set in 616).
 If I've missed any Marvel characters interacting with Grimjack or the world of Cynosure, please let me know!
 There's almost certainly a couple of sneaky cameos I've overlooked of Marvel characters wandering round the background of Cynosure.

 In terms of the Redfox story, it is set on her world; Grimjack, being able to travel to other realities, is considered the real deal, but the Conan seen in the bar might native to Redfox's reality and so a counterpart to the Marvel and novel versions.
 However, the incongruous presence of Obelix, Cerebus and, bizarrely, a Dalek, suggests the possibility that Mortimer's Tavern in Tagra had merged with Munden's Bar, thus enabling all these characters from different times and realities to mingle, in which case the Conan seen could conceivably be the 616 version.
 Or I'm just reading way too much into a sight gag.